A customer's story

 • Have a credit card or other line of credit for 6 months minimum

-So is your advice to "not" payoff collections until you talk to a mortgage consultant?
-Maybe it's something where you can pay them off once your loan is closed?
+Q: So is your advice to "not" pay off collections until you talk to a mortgage consultant?

-So the key to truly getting your credit in line for getting a mortgage, you really need to talk to a professional, not just look at it and guess on your own.
+A: Correct.
+Paying off current collections will stop your score from falling.
+Do that.
+But only after you have talked to a consultant who has reviewed your credit report with you.
+The key to truly getting your credit in line for getting a mortgage is to talk to a professional, not just look at it and guess on your own.

-Two major pieces of advice for maintaining good credit or improving credit are: Pay your bills on time and reduce the debt you have.
+A: Two great things you can do to maintain good credit or improve your credit are to pay your bills on time and reduce the debt you have.

 While it’s easier said than done, bringing down the amounts you owe on credit cards and other accounts will have an impact.
 Take a look at your accounts, figure out how much you owe, and begin paying them down.
 Also, put the credit cards away and tighten the budget.
 Pay off the what you can, while paying at least the minimum payments on the rest of your accounts.